Locanda Positano Restaurant Review, San Carlos

 A tasting of traditional Italian cured meats, house-made crostini ($15) was a nice sampling of their cured meats, along with cod, olives, and some bread.

-Margherita Pizza ($14) was surprisingly good with excellent Mozzarella cheese and a soft crust.
+Margherita Pizza ($15) was surprisingly good with excellent Mozzarella cheese and a soft chewt crust.
 They have a very expensive pizza oven in the back, so the quality shows.
+Having been to Naples, we find this more Americanized than authentic.

 Sofia loren ~ buffalo mozzarella, proscuitto, arugula, eggplant, artichoke, zucchini ($18) was recommended by our server.
 This interesting pizza has a empty space in the middle that is filled with arugula, proscuitto, and cheese – almost like a salad in the middle.